Enjoy big books, stories, songs and puppets. Ages 2 1/2 (30 mos.) to 5 with a parent.

 Learn how to adjust text size, mouse pointers and screen resolution to best suit your eyes.
 Also, find out about software that makes reading on your computer easier and removes annoying ads.
 Bringing your Windows laptop is optional.
 Registration begins Tuesday, December 30.

 Think you have the best dance moves?
 Prove it!
-Bring your moves and your friends to this fun dance competition, using "Just Dance" on the Wii U. We'll have treats and other goodies.
+Bring your moves and your friends to this fun dance competition, using "Just Dance" on the Wii U. Treats served.
 Grades 6-8.

 Calling all mouse detectives, Geronimo Stilton needs your help!
 Join us as we work together to solve a mystery, enjoy fun games and try different flavors of cheese.
 Ages 6-12.
 Registration begins Tuesday, December 30.